 For the years ended June 30,

-20 023 2022 \$ Change % Change
+(in millions, except %) 2023 2022 Change % Change

-(in millions, except %) Better/(V Vorse)
+Better/(W Vorse)

 Revenues

 Affiliate fee \$ 4,175 \$ 4,205 \$ (30) (1)%

 Advertising 1,403 1,462 (59) (4)%

 Other 465 430 35 8 %

 Total revenues 6,043 6,097 (54) (1)%

 Operating expenses (2,927) (2,595) (332) (13)%

 Selling, general and administrative (660) (586) (74) (13)%

 Amortization of cable distribution investments 16 18 (2) (11)%

 Segment EBITDA \$ 2,472 \$ 2,934 \$ (462) (16)%

-Revenues at the Cable Network Programming segment decreased for fiscal 2023, as compared to fiscal 2022, due to lower affiliate fee and advertising revenues, partially offset by higher other revenues.
-The decrease in affiliate fee revenue was primarily due to a decrease in the average number of subscribers, partially offset by higher average rates per subscriber, led by contractual rate increases on existing affiliate agreements and from affiliate agreement renewals.
-The decrease in advertising revenue was primarily due to lower pricing in the direct response marketplace at FOX News Media, partially offset by the broadcast of the FIFA Men's World Cup at the national sports networks in the current year.
-The increase in other revenues was primarily due to higher FOX Nation subscription revenues and higher sports sublicensing revenues.
+Revenues at the Cable Network Programming segment decreased \$54 million or 1% for fiscal 2023, as compared to fiscal 2022, due to lower affiliate fee and advertising revenues, partially offset by higher other revenues.
+The decrease of \$30 million or 1% in affiliate fee revenue was primarily due to a decrease in the average number of subscribers, partially offset by higher average rates per subscriber, led by contractual rate increases on existing affiliate agreements and from affiliate agreement renewals.
+The decrease of \$59 million or 4% in advertising revenue was primarily due to lower direct response pricing at FOX News Media, partially offset by the broadcast of the FIFA Men's World Cup at the national sports networks in the current year.
+The increase of \$35 million or 8% in other revenues was primarily due to higher FOX Nation subscription revenues and higher sports sublicensing revenues.

-Cable Network Programming Segment EBITDA decreased for fiscal 2023, as compared to fiscal 2022, due to the revenue decreases noted above and higher expenses.
-Operating expenses increased primarily due to higher sports programming rights amortization led by the broadcast of the FIFA Men's World Cup, the renewed MLB contract and a higher volume of college football games at the national sports networks, and higher employee related costs and increased digital investment at FOX News Media.
-Selling, general and administrative expenses increased principally due to higher legal costs partially offset by lower marketing costs at FOX News Media and higher costs associated with the expansion of the USFL.
+Cable Network Programming Segment EBITDA decreased \$462 million or 16% for fiscal 2023, as compared to fiscal 2022, due to the revenue decreases noted above and higher expenses.
+Operating expenses increased \$332 million or 13% primarily due to higher sports programming rights amortization led by the broadcast of the FIFA Men's World Cup, the renewed MLB contract and a higher volume of college football games at the national sports networks, and higher employee related costs and increased digital investment at FOX News Media.
+Selling, general and administrative expenses increased \$74 million or 13% principally due to higher legal costs partially offset by lower marketing costs at FOX News Media and higher costs associated with the expansion of the USFL.